Cultivate: Preparing Missional Leaders

 Interested in Church Planting?

 If you are discerning a call to be a church planter in the Episcopal Diocese of Texas, you are encouraged to first review our Church Planter Job Description.
-If after reviewing this document, you would like to have a 30 min. consultative conversation
+If after reviewing this document, we recommend that you take this self-assessment and

 If you are a congregational leader in the Episcopal Diocese of Texas discerning whether your congregation is called to be a church planting church, please see the Sending Churches section below.